“Here's the guest room!"

 “How?”

-Following her instructions, Diode traced the stone with her nail and a human figure appeared in her palm.
+“Like this?”
+Following Terra's instructions, Diode traced the stone with her nail.
+A human figure appeared in her palm.
 It was a stereoscopic video of a half-naked man.
 His head was covered by a cloth, with both ends tied under his nose.
 He held some sort of circular device resembling an ancient plate made of plant matter and rhythmically moved it over the ground from left to right as if repeatedly scooping something up.

 “What is this?”